 Are natural health products regulated in Canada?

-Health Canada has a Natural Health Products Directorate that regulates products for sale in Canada.
+Health Canada has a Natural and Non-prescription Health Products Directorate that regulates products for sale in Canada.
 If you want to know about a specific product, check the label.
 Products that have been licensed for sale in Canada will have an 8-digit Natural Product Number (NPN) or Homeopathic Medicine Number (DIN-HM) on the label.
-A NPN or DIN-HM means that the product has been authorized for sale in Canada and is safe and effective when used according to the instructions on the label.
+An NPN or DIN-HM means that the product has been authorized for sale in Canada and is safe and effective when used according to the instructions on the label.